MicrosoftLearning/AZ-2005-Develop-AI-agents-OpenAI-Semantic-Kernel-SDK/Instructions/Labs/lab-01-create-music-suggestion-agent.md

 In this task, you create a plugin that allows you to add songs to the user's recently played list and get the list of recently played songs.
 For simplicity, the recently played songs are stored in a text file.

-1. In the **Plugins** folder, create a new file **MusicLibraryPlugin.cs**
+1. In the **Plugins** folder, open the file **MusicLibraryPlugin.cs**

-    First, create some quick functions to get and add songs to the user's "Recently Played" list.

-1. Enter the following code:
+1. Under the comment **Create a kernel function to get recently played songs**, add the kernel function decorator:

     ```c#
-    using System.Text.Json;
-    using System.Text.Json.Nodes;
-    using Microsoft.SemanticKernel;

-    public class MusicLibraryPlugin
-    {
+    // Create a kernel function to get recently played songs
     [KernelFunction("GetRecentPlays")]
     public static string GetRecentPlays()
-        {
-            string content = File.ReadAllText($"Files/RecentlyPlayed.txt");
-            return content;
-        }
-    }
     ```

-    In this code, you use the `KernelFunction` decorator to declare your native function.
+    The `KernelFunction` decorator declares your native function.
 You use a descriptive name for the function so that the AI can call it correctly.
 The user's list of recent plays is stored in a text file called 'RecentlyPlayed.txt'.

-Next, you can add code to add a song to the list.
+1. Under the comment **Create a kernel function to add a song to the recently played list**, add the kernel function decorator:

-1. Add the following code to your `MusicLibraryPlugin` class:

     ```c#
+    // Create a kernel function to add a song to the recently played list
     [KernelFunction("AddToRecentPlays")]
     public static string AddToRecentlyPlayed(string artist,  string song, string genre)
+    ```

+    Now when this plugin class is added to the kernel, it will be able to identify and invoke the functions.

+1. Navigate to the **Program.cs** file.

+1. Add the following code under the **Import plugins to the kernel**:

+    ```c#
+    // Import plugins to the kernel
+    kernel.ImportPluginFromType<MusicLibraryPlugin>();
+    ```

+1. Under the comment **Create prompt execution settings**, add the following code to automatically invoke the function:

+    ```c#
+    // Create prompt execution settings
+    OpenAIPromptExecutionSettings openAIPromptExecutionSettings = new()
     {
-        // Read the existing content from the file
-        string filePath = "Files/RecentlyPlayed.txt";
-        string jsonContent = File.ReadAllText(filePath);
-        var recentlyPlayed = (JsonArray) JsonNode.Parse(jsonContent)!;

-        var newSong = new JsonObject
-        {
-            ["title"] = song,
-            ["artist"] = artist,
-            ["genre"] = genre
+        FunctionChoiceBehavior = FunctionChoiceBehavior.Auto()
     };

-        // Insert the new song
-        recentlyPlayed.Insert(0, newSong);
-        File.WriteAllText(filePath, JsonSerializer.Serialize(recentlyPlayed,
-            new JsonSerializerOptions { WriteIndented = true }));

-        return $"Added '{song}' to recently played";
-    }
     ```

-    In this code, you create a function accepts the artist, song, and genre as strings.
-The 'RecentlyPlayed.txt' file contains json formatted list of songs that the user has recently played.
-This code reads the existing content from the file, parses it, and adds the new song to the list.
-Afterwards, the updated list is written back to the file.

-1. Update your **Program.cs** file with the following code:
+    Using this setting will allow the kernel to automatically invoke functions without the need to specify them in the prompt.

+1. Add the following code under the comment **Get chat completion service**:

     ```c#
-    var kernel = builder.Build();
-    kernel.ImportPluginFromType<MusicLibraryPlugin>();

     // Get chat completion service.
     var chatCompletionService = kernel.GetRequiredService<IChatCompletionService>();

-    // Create a chat history object
     ChatHistory chatHistory = [];
     ```

-    In this code, you import the plugin to the kernel and add set up for chat completion.

-1. Add the following prompts to invoke the plugin:
+1. Add the following code under the comment **Create a helper function to await and output the reply from the chat completion service**:

     ```c#
-    chatHistory.AddSystemMessage("When a user has played a song, add it to their list of recent plays.");
-    chatHistory.AddSystemMessage("The listener has just played the song Danse by Tiara.
-It falls under these genres: French pop, electropop, pop.");
+    // Create a helper function to await and output the reply from the chat completion service
+    async Task GetAssistantReply() {
         ChatMessageContent reply = await chatCompletionService.GetChatMessageContentAsync(
             chatHistory,
-        kernel: kernel
+            kernel: kernel,
+            executionSettings: openAIPromptExecutionSettings
         );
+        chatHistory.AddAssistantMessage(reply.ToString());
         Console.WriteLine(reply.ToString());
-    chatHistory.AddAssistantMessage(reply.ToString());
+    }
     ```

+1. Add the following code under the **Add system messages to the chat** comment:

+    ```c#
+    // Add system messages to the chat
+    chatHistory.AddSystemMessage("When a user has played a song, add it to their list of recent plays.");
+    chatHistory.AddSystemMessage("The listener has just played the song Danse by Tiara.
+It falls under these genres: French pop, electropop, pop.");
+    await GetAssistantReply();
+    ```

 1. Run the code by entering `dotnet run` in the terminal.

-    You should see the following output:
+    The system message prompts you added should invoke the plugin functions and should see the following output:

     ```output
     Added 'Danse' to recently played
     ```

-    If you open up 'Files/RecentlyPlayed.txt,' you should see the new song added to the list.
+    If you open up **Files/RecentlyPlayed.txt**, you should see the new song added to the list.

 ### Task 2: Provide personalized song recommendations

 In this task, you create a prompt that provides personalized song recommendations to the user based on their recently played songs.
 The prompt combines the native functions to generate a song recommendation.
 You also create a function from the prompt to make it reusable.

-1. In your **MusicLibraryPlugin.cs** file, add the following function:
+1. In your **Program.cs** file, add the following code under the comment **Create a song suggester function using a prompt**:

     ```c#
-    [KernelFunction("GetMusicLibrary")]
-    public static string GetMusicLibrary()
-    {
-        string dir = Directory.GetCurrentDirectory();
-        string content = File.ReadAllText($"Files/MusicLibrary.txt");
-        return content;
-    }
-    ```

-    This function reads the list of available music from a file named 'MusicLibrary.txt'.
-The file contains a json formatted list of songs available to the user.

-1. Update your **Program.cs** file with the following code:

-    ```c#
-    chatHistory.AddSystemMessage("When a user has played a song, add it to their list of recent plays.");

-    string prompt = @"This is a list of music available to the user:
-        {{MusicLibraryPlugin.GetMusicLibrary}}

-        This is a list of music the user has recently played:
-        {{MusicLibraryPlugin.GetRecentPlays}}

-        Based on their recently played music, suggest a song from
-        the list to play next";

-    var result = await kernel.InvokePromptAsync(prompt);
-    Console.WriteLine(result);
-    ```

-    First you can remove the code that appends a song to the list.
-Afterwards, you combine your native plugin functions with a semantic prompt.
-The native functions are able to retrieve user data that the large language model (LLM) couldn't access on its own, and the LLM is able to generate a song recommendation based on the text input.

-1. To test your code, enter `dotnet run` in the terminal.

-    You should see a response similar to the following output:

-    ```output
-    Based on the user's recently played music, a suggested song to play next could be "Sabry Aalil" by Yasemin since the user seems to enjoy pop and Egyptian pop music.
-    ```

-    >[!NOTE] The recommended song may be different than the one shown here.

-1. Modify the code to create a function from the prompt:

-    ```c#
+    // Create a song suggester function using a prompt
     var songSuggesterFunction = kernel.CreateFunctionFromPrompt(
         promptTemplate: @"This is a list of music available to the user:
         {{MusicLibraryPlugin.GetMusicLibrary}}